api-platform/docs/getting-started/api.md

 ## Prerequisites

-Only PHP 5.5+ must be installed to run Dunglas's API Platform.
+Only PHP 5.5+ must be installed to run API Platform.
 A built-in web server is shipped with the framework for the development environment.

 To follow this tutorial a database must be installed (but its not a strong dependency of the framework).
 We recommend MySQL